-The use of some of the most commonly prescribed medications is designed to assist with some of the symptoms that the tumor or the treatment can cause.
+The use of some of the most commonly prescribed medications are designed to assist with some of the symptoms that the tumor or the treatment can cause.

-Cortisone-like drugs are used to reduce brain swelling.
+Corticosteroid drugs are used to reduce brain swelling.
 Swelling is common with brain tumors.
 Dexamethasone is most often used.
-It is given by mouth or by IV.
+It is given by mouth or IV.
 Decreasing swelling associated with brain tumors is the most effective way to decrease head pain.

 Steroids also increase your risk of developing

 ulcers.
-Often, your doctor will place you on an additional medicine to decrease this risk.
+Often, your doctor will place you on an additional medication to decrease this risk.
 Steroids are also associated with joint aching and an increased risk for osteoporosis.

-Dexamethasone for brain swelling is usually used short-term, avoiding the majority of side effects.
-Your doctor will often taper you off the steroids slowly.
+Medications to control brain swelling are usually used short-term, avoiding the majority of side effects.
+Your doctor will often taper you off the corticosteroids slowly.

-Your doctor will choose an anti-epileptic medicine based on the potential benefits and the risks of side effects.
-The potential interactions with your other medicine will also be considered.
+Anti-epileptic medication are chosen based on the potential benefits and the risks of side effects.
+The potential interactions with your other medication will also be considered.
 In any given case, one may work better than another.

-Many of the anti-epileptic medicine have the potential to interact with your other medicine, including chemotherapies.
+Many of the anti-epileptic medication have the potential to interact with your other medication, including chemotherapies.